VadimPlzen/Loan-non-repayment-risk-assessment/README.md

     total_income — monthly income;
     purpose — reason for taking out the loan.

-    Project implementation

 Step 1: Open the data file and examine the general information

     Load the data from the csv file into a DataFrame using the pandas library.
     Examine the general information about the resulting DataFrame.